InfoVizW2018/activity-2-team-infovis1/responses.md

 ### What

 Seaspan requested a visualization with the following features.
-Note: These are categorical attributes
+Note: We treated these as categorical attributes
 - ability to adapt their schedule based on current load information
 - manual control over the schedule
 - a visual way to examine possible schedules (on a weekly basis)